 Investing in workforce development

-Chelle Travis, executive director of SkillsUSA, similarly called for a strengthening in the pipeline of skilled CTE instructors “because without our CTE instructors there is no skilled workforce.”
+Chelle Travis, executive director of SkillsUSA, similarly called for a strengthening in the pipeline of skilled CTE instructors “because without our CTE instructors, there is no skilled workforce.”

 Her other recommendations included expanding infrastructure for youth work-based learning and reauthorizing the National Apprenticeship Act.

-Sen. Jon Husted (R-Ohio) said he was glad funding was put toward Workforce Pell in the budget reconciliation.
+Sen. Jon Husted (R-Ohio) said he was glad funding was put toward Workforce Pell in the recent budget reconciliation.
 It makes sense, he said, to put Pell grants toward short-term credentials because “employers are hiring skills, not degrees.”

 Witness Luke Rhine, vice president of the Rodel Foundation in Delaware, echoed those concerns, noting that “clear guardrails, expectations and accountability” will be necessary for successful implementation at the state level, which may be difficult with the changes at ED.